Ghurtchu/blabbermouth/README.md

         }
     }
     ```
-3) Initiate WebSocket connection for `Support` in `Subscriber` by sending request to: `GET localhost:9001/joins`
+3) Initiate WebSocket connection for `Support` in `Subscriber` by sending request to: `GET localhost:9001/users`
    - always send first WS message for loading pending users, it also subscribes to Redis PubSub and reads newly joined users
      ```json
      {
          "type": "Load"
      }
      ```
-   - Expect one ore more `JSON` WebSocket messages (TODO - consider sending one message with list of users instead of single message for each user):
+   - Expect one re more `JSON` WebSocket messages (TODO - consider sending one message with list of users instead of single message for each user):
      for pending users
      ```json
      {